-I am sharing my method for boiled eggs that are perfect every time.
+I am sharing my method for how to make a perfect hard boiled egg every time.
 Why?
-Because summer is upon us and deviled eggs are part of any good host or party guest’s repertoire, AND because perfectly boiled eggs from hens raised on pasture are just waiting to be your nutrient dense fast food.
+Because summer is upon us and deviled eggs are part of any good host or party guest's repertoire, AND because perfectly boiled eggs from hens raised on pasture are just waiting to be your nutrient dense fast food.

 - Eggs from hens raised on pasture – learn how to choose good eggs here

-- Water -filtered if you’re a fanatic like me - find quality water filters for every budget here
+- Water -filtered if you're a fanatic like me – find a high quality water filter here

 - Boil enough water to cover as many eggs as you plan to boil.